 Stained glass courses at Bryanston School

 Last winter, Steve Sheriff and his team set up a stained glass course at Bryanston School in Blandford with the help of Barry Cox, technical department coordinator.
-Using the glass kiln and materials from the Steve Sherriff workshop, the students were taught fusing and other stained glass essentials.
+Using the glass kiln and materials from the Sherriff Stained Glass Specialists workshop, the students were taught fusing and other stained glass essentials.
 The students then visited the workshop to see their designs fired with some very interesting results.
-The school continues to provide stained glass courses with help from Steve Sherriff and their expertise and materials.
+The school continues to provide stained glass courses with help from Sherriff Stained Glass Specialists and their expertise and materials.

-Steve Sherriff also had 8 students from the Steiner Waldorf school in Ringwood visit for a 6-week intense stained and leaded glass course.
+Sherriff Stained Glass Specialists also had 8 students from the Steiner Waldorf school in Ringwood visit for a 6-week intense stained and leaded glass course.

 $3 million, “history of knowledge” stained glass window